 British Pound (or your credit card)

-Welsh, but just about everyone will speak English to you.
+Welsh, but just about everyone will speak in English to you.
 Plus, signs are in both Welsh and English.

 What to eat: